LiliaFramework/Lilia/docs/store/mechanics.md

 - **Reputation System**: All NPCs attached to a faction are neutral unless the player displays allegiance to an enemy by wearing their clothes or personally becoming their enemy.

 - **Karma System**: Adds a system that assigns a Karma Level based on your actions.

-- **Party Tiers**: Adds Party Tiers to be displayed on a character.

 - **Medals**: Adds medals that display above your head.